Lofty

 I left school at the age of fifteen and went into Horticulture, Market gardening as it was referred to, which in the South of England at the time was one of the major employers, where I had worked part time from the age of 12, school holidays and weekends, and where I learnt to drive tractors at a quite an early age as well use many things mechanical, although antiques compared with today's modern World.

 Then onto Agriculture, farming with some animals pigs and cattle but mainly crops, sugar beet, wheat and other food crops, and where I managed to get my hands on heavier machinery, although not compared with today's standards.
-You know that you are getting on in years when you go to 'Steam Rallies' and see few machines etc that come as a surprise!
+You know that you are getting on in years when you go to 'Steam Rallies' or agriculure shows and see few machines etc that come as a surprise!

-At the age of 19, I was drafted into Her Majesties Forces for the compulsory two years National Service with the Ist Battalion Royal Sussex Regiment, My own County Regiment,
+At the age of 19, I was drafted into Her Majesties Forces for the compulsory two years National Service with the Ist Battalion Royal Sussex Regiment, My own County Regiment, which I enjoyed immensely and where I was given the 'nick name' of "lofty" Yes I am the one on the left!

-I served in Benghazi, North Africa, Gibraltar, The UK, East Grinstead, Sussex and then completed my service in Northern Ireland.
+Then back to the UK, East Grinstead, Sussex I then completed my service in Northern Ireland.

+When I came out of the army, in the early sixties, I went into a garage working for the 'Roots Group', doing various unskilled tasks, but learning a lot in the process, when ever a pair of extra hands were needed, I was the boy!
 The group sold such cars as the Humber Super Snipe, Full leather interior, and genuine wood dash etc, Sunbeam Rapiers, Sunbeam Alpines Sports car, and of course the cheaper cars in the range Hillmans, all of which after passing my test I was able and required to drive, taking cars from branch to branch to meet the customers demand for a particular car in a particular colour or model, and feeling like the 'Lord of the Manor' while doing so.

 As part of my duties I sold Shell Petrol, Super Shell, the best money could buy at 4 gallons for 19 shillings and 8 pence, just under one £ of today's money!
 And remember that including the personal service of being served with your requirements, plus usually and oil check, and clean of the windscreen, mind you the change from the one £ was usually the tip, and it all added up towards the end of a busy weekend.